thetwopct/create-acf-block-json/README.md

 - Folder - containg folder for your block.
 - block.json - prefilled with block information.
 - PHP file - setup with basic information, classes and innerblocks.
-- SCSS file - useful if you use a compiler to output CSS files.
+- SCSS files - for the frontend and editor.
+SCSS is useful if you use a compiler to output CSS files.
-- CSS file - to edit CSS or be overwritten by your processed SCSS.
+- CSS file - for the frontend and editor.
+To write straight CSS or be overwritten by your processed SCSS.
-- editor.css - dedicated editor styles for block.

-The script handles generating a unique class for your block which is then referenced in each file.
+The script handles generating a unique class (.wp-block-namespace-name) for your block which is then referenced in each file.

 ## Customisation Options